csstools/postcss-plugins/packages/css-parser-algorithms/README.md

 Parser errors will try to inform you about the point in the parsing logic the error happened.
 This tells you the kind of error.

-`start` and `end` are the location in your CSS source code.

-`UnclosedSimpleBlockNode` and `UnclosedFunctionNode` entries will be added to the output.
-This allows you to recover from errors and/or show warnings.

 ## Goals and non-goals